 Darren Prince: [00:14:45] I was the only person in school, teachers included, that had a cellphone.
 Back then, it was called Bell Atlantic.
 Not the big rubber ones that you saw in A Night at the Roxbury.
-These were a big metal aluminum battery at the bottom of a leather case with the rubber antenna.
+These were a big, metal, aluminum battery on the bottom of a leather case with a rubber antenna.
 It was Bell Atlantic.
-It will be in my locker in between class and it’s $3 a minute to use this phone.
-So, I would call stockbrokers in between classes to find out what cards they wanted.
-There was no internet back then.
+It would be in my locker in between class, and it was three dollars a minute to use this phone.
+So I would call stockbrokers in between classes to find out what cards they wanted.
+There was no Internet back then.
 No texting.
 I would have to call different dealers to get the cards.
-“Hey, bring it to the show this week and I’ll pick it up.”
-I’d buy Mickey Mantle card for 2,000.
-I flipped to the investor for 3,000.
+“Hey, bring it to the show this week and I'll pick it up.”
+I’d buy Mickey Mantle card for $2,000.
+I flipped to the investor for $3,000.
 That was my life.

 Darren Prince: [00:15:23] Well, it was in between class.
-I was so respectful enough to not because my dad always told me to be unnoticed.
+I was respectful enough to not -- because my dad always put me on notice.
 He was big on education.
-My mom was more so but my dad had that business hustle.
-He was so successful as a man.
+My mom was more so, but my dad had that business hustle.
+He was always a successful businessman.
 He knew this was my calling.
-He knew school wasn’t for me.
+He knew school wasn't for me.

-Jordan Harbinger: [00:15:38] That’s lucky though.
+Jordan Harbinger: [00:15:38] That's lucky, though, right?
 I mean they could have just tried to hammer you into that square hole.

-Darren Prince: [00:15:53] He knew the second weekend because I think I made about $2,000 after making $1,000 a week before and being an old-school Jewish father, it really like let him locked away.
+Darren Prince: [00:15:53] He knew the second weekend, because I think I made about $2,000 after making $1,000 the week before.
+And being an old-school Jewish father, it really lit him up.
 He was a big-time entrepreneur, very successful at a very young age.

 Jordan Harbinger: [00:16:05] What did he do?